Mass Incarceration

 Research

+After the death of Michael Brown, the Foundation spent a significant amount of time researching the system of mass incarceration.
 The Foundation’s research has shown the ecosystem of mass incarceration to be an intentionally well-hidden system of oppression that needs to be exposed to the public, especially community, criminal justice, corporate, faith, educational, not-for-profit and political leaders.
 Explore the map below to learn more.
 You can zoom in and if you click on a specific arrow you will find supporting research links.

 The Impact of Mass Incarceration Map